CHRW — C.H. Robinson Worldwide, Inc.

 - Total Revenue: Declined approximately 1% year-over-year.

-- Adjusted Gross Profit (AGP): Decreased by 2% year-over-year, primarily due to a 12% decline in Global Forwarding.
+- Adjusted Gross Profit (AGP): Decreased by about 2% year-over-year, primarily due to a 12% decline in Global Forwarding.

-- Personnel Expenses: Totaled $352.7 million, including $18.8 million in restructuring charges; excluding these, expenses were down 3.9% year-over-year.
+- Personnel Expenses: Totaled $352.7 million, including $18.8 million in restructuring charges; down 3.9% year-over-year when excluding these charges.

 - Share Repurchases: Returned approximately $360 million to shareholders, including $280.7 million in buybacks.